 It all started out as a simple idea to make some quick yeast cinnamon rolls for Christmas morning.
 They tasted good and were fluffy and soft, but I wasn’t 100% satisfied.

 That’s when I began making cinnamon rolls every Saturday.
-It was a quest to create the ultimate cinnamon recipe.
+It was a quest to create the ultimate cinnamon roll recipe.

 The ultimate stamp of approval was getting a thumbs up from my husband, who is a notoriously picky eater.